mesnico/RelationNetworks-CLEVR/README.md

 The model can also be trained with a slightly modified version of RN, called IR, that enables relational features extraction in order to perform Relational Content Based Image Retrieval (R-CBIR).

+We released **pretrained models** for both Original and Image Retrieval architectures (below, detailed instructions on how to use them).

 ## Accuracy

 Accuracy values measured on the test set: